Menu Close

 If you are worried about a child’s speech and / or language, and you probably are or you wouldn’t be here, you quickly encounter a bewildering range of ideas and theories about linguistics and other angles on speech and language tberapy.
 Obviously, they can’t all be correct.
 Are they all equally suspect?
 Is theory just a distraction from the task of remediation?
 Or is there merit in a cautious evaluation?

-Theories of all sorts have to be proposed with a degree of modesty, humility, and caution.
+In my view, theories of all sorts should be proposed with a degree of modesty, humility, and caution.
 I try to do so here.
 But I see no merit in not taking sides where there is a clear conflict, as there is between those who believe that linguistic structures are GENERATED and those who prefer to see language as BEHAVIOUR.
 As far as I am concerned, theories which seek to reduce language to behaviour just miss whatever it is that makes language the stuff of love, hope, legend, invention, science, comedy, and law.
 Without syntax at least, there would be no such thing as human society.